12 Consumer Cyclical Stocks Moving In Tuesday's After-Market Session

 Gainers

-Urban Tea (NASDAQ:MYT) shares rose 2.35% to $1.74 during Tuesday's after-market session.
-At the close, Urban Tea's trading volume reached 395 shares.
-This is 0.05% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $13.8 million.
+Xcel Brands (NASDAQ:XELB) stock moved upwards by 3.96% to $1.05 during Tuesday's after-market session.
+Today's trading volume for this security ended up closing at 770 shares, which is 0.2 percent of its average volume over the last 100 days.
+The market value of their outstanding shares is at $20.1 million.

-GreenPower Motor Co (NASDAQ:GP) shares moved upwards by 1.4% to $18.81.
-At the close, GreenPower Motor Co's trading volume reached 13.8K shares.
-This is 1.37% of its average volume over the last 100 days.
+Boqii Holding (NYSE:BQ) shares rose 1.48% to $5.48.
+Today's trading volume for this security ended up closing at 1.9K shares, which is 0.42 percent of its average volume over the last 100 days.

 Losers

-The RealReal (NASDAQ:REAL) stock fell 5.25% to $13.54 during Tuesday's after-market session.
-Trading volume for this security closed at 60.4K, accounting for 4.3% of its average full-day volume over the last 100 days.
-The market value of their outstanding shares is at $1.1 billion.
+GameStop (NYSE:GME) stock declined by 9.21% to $15.38 during Tuesday's after-market session.
+At the close, GameStop's trading volume reached 3.1 million shares.
+This is 26.24% of its average volume over the last 100 days.
+The company's market cap stands at $1.0 billion.
+As per the news, the Q3 earnings report came out today.

-China Automotive Systems (NASDAQ:CAAS) shares declined by 2.08% to $8.5.
-At the close, China Automotive Systems's trading volume reached 67.9K shares.
-This is 4.37% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $262.2 million.
+Chewy (NYSE:CHWY) shares fell 2.77% to $76.94.
+Chewy's trading volume hit 1.2 million shares by close, accounting for 29.41% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $31.7 billion.
+As per the news, the Q3 earnings report came out today.

-Elys Game Technology (NASDAQ:ELYS) stock fell 1.53% to $2.58.
-Elys Game Technology's trading volume hit 9.4K shares by close, accounting for 0.38% of its average volume over the last 100 days.
+Renren (NYSE:RENN) shares fell 1.76% to $6.71.
+This security traded at a volume of 5.6K shares come close, making up 1.25% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $158.2 million.

 Posted-In: After-Hours Center Movers